 When the software delivers wrong results to a service request, or unexpectedly fails to render a requested service, or terminates in an unspecified way, safety or security may be compromised.
 In safety-related systems the results can be catastrophic: for other systems the result can mean failure of the complete system.

-For termination issues associated with multiple threads, multiple processors or interrupts also see 6.61 Concurrency – Directed termination [CGT] and 6.63 Concurrency – Premature Termination [CGS].
+For termination issues associated with multiple threads, multiple processors or interrupts also see Error!
+Reference source not found.
+6.61 Concurrency – Directed termination [CGT] and 6.63 Concurrency – Premature Termination [CGS]Error!
+Reference source not found.
 Situations that cause an application to terminate unexpectedly or that cause an application to not terminate because of other vulnerabilities are covered in those vulnerabilities.
 The vulnerability at hand discusses the overall fault treatment strategy applicable to single-threaded or multi-threaded programs.

 Fault occurs and is undetected, until a system failure happens.